dchosnek/card-blaster-backend/README.md

 This POST endpoint allows a user to send a card.

+This GET endpoint returns a list of cards the user has sent or deleted.
+An optional query parameter named `max` with a default value of 25 controls how many entries are returned.

 ### `card/:id`

 This DELETE endpoint allows a user to delete the card (message) with the given `messageId`.